matthewstaylor/Milestone-4/docs/API.md

   type?: string,                      // Type of posts.
 Default is "all". sort?: "abc" | "date" | "votes",    // "date" by default. notAscending?: bool                 // false by default, providing anything in this
-                                      // parameter sets it to true, exscept an empty string.
+                                      // parameter sets it to true, except an empty string.
 }
 ```